OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 }
 ```

-**Note**: There are also scalars in GraphQL, which are usually used for custom data types which do not have native data types (DateTime for example).
+> Note: There are also scalars in GraphQL, which are usually used for custom data types which do not have native data types (DateTime for example).
 These types of data do not have out of the box validation as well, and you should look at them as well while testing.

 ### Abusive Queries